 "I also remain a big believer in the way that artificial intelligence will transform the world as it becomes omnipresent" says Kohli.
 He has been vocal in the past about his belief that the global artificial intelligence economy will be one day be worth $150 trillion because of the huge productivity gains that it will create.
 "If you look through history, every time that technology has accelerated productivity, whether it has been during the agricultural revolution or the industrial revolution, humanity has always flourished as we make more from what we have" says Kohli.

-Despite his passions as a technology investor and the fortune that Kohli has built during a series of highly profitable exits, he is best known for this not-for-profit activities.
+Despite his passions as a technology investor and the fortune that Kohli has built, he is best known for this not-for-profit activities.
 Many of the themes that he is most passionate about are also manifest in the projects of his Tej Kohli Foundation.
 "We continue to make grassroots interventions to prevent, alleviate and cure blindness" says Kohli, "And we are also tackling problems such as childhood hunger at the grassroots level in the United Kingdom and in South America.
 I would like to launch a really large grassroots project in 2021: something that helps many millions of people."

 Under the stewardship of Tej Kohli, the Tej Kohli Cornea Institute is also investing in research and novel new solutions through the Tej Kohli Cornea Program in Boston and through the 'Applied Research' division.
 "The technologies that we are investing in on a not-for-profit basis encompass DNA hybridization and regenerative medicine, and so in some ways mirror my commercial investment interests.
 But in my not-for-profit life the priority is simply in developing these new technologies, democratizing them, and getting them into the communities where they needed at a price that is affordable, scalable and accessible.
 All in all, the world in an exciting place right now".